John Humphrys: Other interests

 Humphrys has written several books, including Lost for Words, in which he criticises what he sees as the widespread misuse of the English language, plus Devil's Advocate, Beyond Words, The Great Food Gamble and In God We Doubt: Confessions of a Failed Atheist.
-In September 2019, he released his memoir, A Day Like Today, which included his views on the internal political climate at the BBC.
+In September 2019, he released his memoir A Day Like Today, which included his views on the internal political climate at the BBC.

 He played himself in the 2013 crime thriller film Closed Circuit with Eric Bana playing the lead.

 After leaving the BBC, Humphrys joined the Daily Mail as a weekly columnist and became a presenter on Classic FM on Sunday afternoons between 3 pm and 5 pm.

 Humphrys is a keen gardener who makes his home-made compost and uses his own urine to water his lawn.

+Humphrys founded Kitchen Table Charities Trust (KTCT) in 2005.
+The charity collects donations and distributes small grants to projects mostly in Sub-Saharan Africa.

 Political views

 Humphrys has been described as a "natural liberal" and does not view himself as conservative, saying; "I am not conservative, you know.
 I am genuinely one of those pathetic people who has very strong views about issues".

 He also stated that his political views are heavily influenced by what he sees and who he talks to as a reporter.
 "So every other bloody week I change my mind about something or other, and when you vote, you look for the party that comes closest to what you believe."

-When asked if he was happy with having the extracts of his books published in the Daily Mail, Humphreys responded saying: "Yes.
+When asked if he was happy with having the extracts of his books published in the Daily Mail, Humphrys responded, saying: "Yes.
 They did and they not only did that, but they also sought my approval.
-I was not particularly happy with the splash [the headline] the Mail used, but you know… I don’t give a flying fuck whether people think that a particular newspaper is biased in this way or that way.
-All I’m concerned with is that my material is presented in the way I’ve written it and they didn’t change a word."
+I was not particularly happy with the splash [the headline] the Mail used, but you know… I don't give a flying fuck whether people think that a particular newspaper is biased in this way or that way.
+All I'm concerned with is that my material is presented in the way I've written it and they didn't change a word."

-He also responded to a further question titled "Do you understand why some people don’t like the Daily Mail?" saying that he has always read the Daily Mail simply because it reaches an awful lot of people, and that it may not always be compatible with his own views, but said that he also thinks the same about The Guardian, which hosted the interview.
+He also responded to a further question titled "Do you understand why some people don't like the Daily Mail?" saying that he has always read the Daily Mail simply because it reaches an awful lot of people, and that it may not always be compatible with his own views, but said that he also thinks the same about The Guardian, which hosted the interview.

 He views himself as feminist, stating in 2019: "I detest the word feminism, because of course I'm a feminist.
 God, why does one have to say it?"